National Live Music Awards: NLMA events

+Description

+The National Live Music Awards are awarded in categories that recognise the best live music venues, performers, events, and festivals.
+The awards contain both national and state-focused categories, voted on by people in the live industry (including fellow musicians, media, venues, bookers), with select public-voted categories.
+The national awards are revealed at a gala event, while the state and territory awards are revealed at satellite events in their respective capital cities.

-Eligibility applied to any musician or band that played a concert in Australia between 1st of September and 31st of August of any year.
-Music venues who have been active during this period, as well as music festivals that have taken place between these dates, will also be eligible for their respective awards.
+The awards are open to any musician or band that played a concert in Australia between 1 September and 31 August of any year.
+Music venues which have been active during this period and music festivals that have taken place between these dates are eligible for their respective awards.

+As of 2023 Heath continues to serves a director of the awards.

 Awards by year

 To see the full article for a particular year, please click on the year link.